From Barcelona to Girona: 10 Great Things to Do in Girona, Spain

 Fun Fact: The Onyar River was the main road for transport during Roman times.

-You’ll start the tour at a bakery cafe, stopping along places like the local farmers market, jamón tasting, a fantastic lunch that includes wine, tapas, and entree, and ending it with dessert.
+You’ll start your foodie journey at a local bakery cafe, visit places like a vibrant farmers market, and enjoy a jamón tasting.
+The tour includes a fantastic lunch with wine, tapas, and an entrée and concludes delightfully with dessert.

-We always suggest booking food tours in advance and during one of the first days of your trip to a new city.
+We recommend booking food tours in advance, ideally on one of the first days of your trip, to enhance your understanding and enjoyment of the local cuisine.

 Tour Ideas: